-Amazon recently released a Fire Tablet specially designed for children, and it’s sure to be one of the hottest gifts of the year.
-The Fire 7 Kids Edition Tablet has a 7-inch screen surrounded by a kid-proof case, and perhaps best of all, Amazon is offering a two-year guarantee on the tablet with no questions asked.
+Amazon's kid-centric tablet is always a hot gift and this year, there's a new version—the Fire HD 8.
+The Fire HD 8 Kids Edition Tablet features an 8-inch screen surrounded by a kid-proof case, and perhaps best of all, Amazon is offering a two-year guarantee on the tablet with no questions asked.

-The Kids Edition Tablet is a real tablet with eight hours of battery life, but it was designed for the rough-and-tumble lifestyle of children.
-The Fire 7 Kids Edition is recommended for children ages 3 and up, and it comes loaded with one free year of Freetime Unlimited, which lets kids access age-appropriate games, apps, and videos from sites like PBS, Disney, and more.
+The Kids Edition Tablet is a real tablet with ten hours of battery life, but it was designed for the rough-and-tumble lifestyle of children.
+The Fire HD 8 Kids Edition is recommended for children ages 3 and up, and it comes loaded with one free year of Freetime Unlimited, which lets kids access age-appropriate games, apps, and videos from sites like PBS, Disney, and more.

 08 of 10